 - Eliminate funding for the Low-Income Home Energy Assistance Program (LIHEAP).
 LIHEAP funding for FY 2017 is $3.39 billion.
 Of the 6.8 million households that receive assistance with heating and cooling costs through LIHEAP each year, 2.26 million or one-third are age 60 or older.

 - Eliminate funding for the Senior Corps programs, including the Retired and Senior Volunteer Program, Foster Grandparents and Senior Companions.
-Senior Corps funding for FY 2017 is $202.1 million.
+Current Senior Corps funding at the FY 2017 level is $202.1 million.
 These programs enable seniors to remain active and engaged in their communities, serving neighbors across the lifespan, and benefitting their own health in the process.
 In 2016, 245,000 Senior Corps volunteers provided 74.6 million hours of service.